The Protector (1985 film): Home media

 In the U.S., The Protector made its home video debut on VHS and Betamax from Warner Home Video on May 23, 1986.
 Warner also published a LaserDisc at an unknown date.

 The film was released on DVD, also by Warner, on June 2, 2002.
 This was the first time the U.S. version was released with extra footage from the bar gunfight.
 It arrived on Blu-ray through Shout!
 Factory on January 15, 2013, in a double feature with Crime Story.
 That disc included both the U.S. and Hong Kong cuts of the film.
 Various international pressings have offered their own minor variants of the picture.

+Reception

 Box office

 In North America, Box Office Mojo credits The Protector with a tally of US$981,817 during its limited run, equivalent to around $3 million adjusted for inflation in 2024.
 Chan's re-edited version grossed HK$13,917,612 in Hong Kong, a respectable sum, but significantly less than any of Chan's domestic films at the time.

 Elsewhere, it earned a decent response in Asian countries such as Japan and South Korea.
 In Europe, available figures show a tepid reception although France, where The Big Brawl had been a surprise hit, was kinder to the film than most.
 In that country, Samuel Hadida's Metropolitan Filmexport, then very much an exploitation distributor, bought the rights to Chan's old comedy Half a Loaf of Kung Fu and quickly retitled it Le Protecteur to ride on the release of his new vehicle.